VikkMoor/Seminar8TasksDotnet/README.md

 4th: delete row and column with min number in matrix.

-5th: output N rows of Pascal's triangle.
+5th: output N rows of Pascal's triangle (stil have to make it isosceles.. somehow.. not yet.)